cwibisono12/Clarion2-Trinity/README.md

 #Linking:
 ./link_pid.sh

 The procedure for running the program is the same except that now the executable name is clarion_pid.
+The default dimensions for each PID is 4096 x 4096.

 **Visualization[Very Basic version]**